Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Identifying the Unknowns: Problem Solution

 \subsection{Computational Complexity}

-As (\ref{eq: dual of the dual}) shows, estimating the continuous shifts involves solving a convex problem with an optimization variable of dimensions $L^{2} \times L^{2}$.
-Therefore, any algorithm that solves this problem will have a computational complexity of at least $L^{4}$.
-For large values of $L$, addressing such high complexity could become impossible which then makes this problem infeasible in real-world applications and at the same time will prohibit us from simulating large values of $L$.
-Hence, a future research direction for this work will involve developing alternative computationally efficient algorithms to address our super-resolution recovery problem.
+{{As (\ref{eq: dual of the dual}) shows, estimating the unknowns involves solving a convex problem with an optimization variable of dimensions $L^{2} \times L^{2}$.
+Therefore, any algorithm that solves this problem will have a computational cost of order $\mathcal{O}\left(L\right)$ \cite{van1983matrix}.